wp-plugins/thumbrio/readme.txt

 Requires at least: 3.5
 Tested up to: 4.2.2

-Stable tag: 2.1.3
+Stable tag: 2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Serve the images in your pages through Thumbr.io.

 == Description ==
-This plugin makes the images in your blog responsive, adapting them to the size and resolution of your users' devices and serves them quickly through a first-class **CDN**.
+This plugin makes the images in your blog responsive, adapting them to the size and resolution of your users' devices and serves them quickly through a first-class CDN.

-You can serve images stored locally in your harddrive (usually in wp-content/uploads) or serve images stored in an **Amazon S3 bucket**.
+You can serve images stored locally in your harddrive (usually in wp-content/uploads) or serve images stored in an Amazon S3 bucket.

-To use this plugin you have to sign up in [Thumbr.io](https://thumbr.io).
-This plugin will sign you up automatically during the setup process if you still don't have an account in [Thumbr.io](https://thumbr.io).
+To use this plugin you have to sign up in [Thumbr.io].
+This plugin will sign you up automatically during the setup process if you still don't have an account in [Thumbr.io].
 We only require an email address and a password.

 You can serve up to 1 GB/month with our **Free** plan.